creaworld/covid19-client-android/README.md

 ## Overview

-Traccar Client is an Android GPS tracking application.
+Covid19.tn client is a clone of Traccar Client which is an Android GPS tracking application.
 It can work with Traccar open source server software.

 ## Team

+Original Author :
 - Anton Tananaev ([anton@traccar.org](mailto:anton@traccar.org))

+Adapted by:
+- Creaworld, in behalf of iWatch Tunisia.

 ## License